DataFire/Integrations/integrations/generated/google_logging/README.md

 * output [ListLogEntriesResponse](#listlogentriesresponse)

 ### entries.write
-Log entry resourcesWrites log entries to Stackdriver Logging.
+Writes log entries to Stackdriver Logging.
 This API method is the only way to send log entries to Stackdriver Logging.
 This method is used, directly or indirectly, by the Stackdriver Logging agent (fluentd) and all logging libraries configured to use Stackdriver Logging.
+A single request may contain log entries for a maximum of 1000 different resources (projects, organizations, billing accounts or folders)

 ```js